ddev/ddev-contrib/docker-compose-services/mysql/README.md

 For the vast majority of use cases where MySQL is needed in a project, MariaDB is the best choice.
-MariaDB is faster and more feature-packed in many cases.
+MariaDB is faster and more feature-packed in many scenarios.
 However, sometimes a project really demands plain old MySQL.
 This page documents how to create a separate MySQL container to use with ddev.
 It does not replace the MariaDB or PHPMyAdmin containers.
 It also demonstrates how to connect Drupal to that container and database.